Fretting: Mitigation

 The fundamental way to prevent fretting is to design for no relative motion of the surfaces at the contact.
-Surface roughness plays an important role as fretting normally occurs by the contact of the asperities of the mating surfaces.
+Surface roughness plays an important role, as fretting normally occurs by the contact of the asperities of the mating surfaces.
 Lubricants are often employed to mitigate fretting because they reduce friction and inhibit oxidation.
-This may however, also cause the opposite effect as a lower coefficient of friction may lead to more movement.
+However, this may also cause the opposite effect, as a lower coefficient of friction may lead to more movement.
 Thus, a solution must be carefully considered and tested.

-In the aviation industry, coatings are applied to cause a harder surface and/or influence the friction coefficient.
+In the aviation industry, coatings are applied to cause a harder surface or influence the friction coefficient.

 Soft materials often exhibit higher susceptibility to fretting than hard materials of a similar type.
 The hardness ratio of the two sliding materials also has an effect on fretting wear.
 However, softer materials such as polymers can show the opposite effect when they capture hard debris which becomes embedded in their bearing surfaces.
-They then act as a very effective abrasive agent, wearing down the harder metal with which they are in contact.
+They then act as a very effective abrasive agent, wearing down the harder surface.